wlonk/wheretofind.me/CHARTER.rst

 The guiding philosophy, as I have conceived of it, is that Where to Find Me is the map, not the destination.
 We won't have statuses, we won't have posts, we won't have *content as such* here.
 We won't pull that in from other connected sites, either.
+We won't sell your data and we won't run ads.
+If we have to raise money to keep this running, our first choice will be memberships: selling a service for money is a lot more honest and sustainable than partaking in surveillance capitalism.

 We are interested in pursuing matters like verified ownership of linked identities, whether by OAuth logins or IndieWeb microformats.
 We are